tomnz/pilight/README.md

 PiLight is designed around a simple "Colors" + "Transformations" system.
 You specify both parts in the configuration interface.

 * Colors define the "initial" or "base" states for each individual LED.
 Using the PiLight interface, you can "paint" colors onto the LEDs.
 Specify a tool (solid/smooth), tool radius and opacity, and a color.
 Then, click individual lights to start painting.
 The lights will refresh after each click.
 * Transformations get applied in real time when the light driver is running.
 They modify the base colors based on a variety of input parameters, and usually a "time" component.
 Typically they will produce an animation effect, such as flashing or scrolling.
-Transformations can be added to a "active" stack.
+Transformations can be added to the "active" stack.
 Each transformation is applied in sequence, for each "frame" that gets sent to the LEDs.
 Multiple transformations of the same type can be stacked; for example, to have a slow flash, with faster small fluctuations.

 > Note: Currently parameters for transforms are not editable via nice controls.
 However, when adding a transform, sensible defaults will be applied, and you can edit the parameter string by hand.
 This should be fairly self-explanatory.